 Next, prepare the code that will check the touch points and convert them into key input for each key that we touch on the keyboard.

 Connect the e-ink display to Raspberry Pi pins as shown in Table 2.
-As we are using only touch part, and touch controller is I2C based, we are connecting the pins of touch controller of e-ink display only to Raspberry Pi.
+As we are using only the touch part, and the touch controller is I2C based, we are connecting the pins of the touch controller of the e-ink display only to Raspberry Pi.

 Congratulations!
 The world’s smallest hacking laptop is ready to show its magic.
 Power the laptop and run the keyboard code.
 You are now ready to use it as a hacking machine that is as powerful as a commercially available hacking laptop, in spite of its tiny size.